The Xometry app works best with JavaScript enabled!

 Laser power.
 Image Credit: Shutterstock.com/Pixel B

-This article will further discuss laser power, its definition, how it works, importance, and the recommended settings.
+This article will further discuss laser power, its definition, how it works, its importance, and the recommended settings.

 What Is Laser Power?